Yanxxx/Projects/README.md

         <img width="300" src="images/laser-AR/display.gif" alt="Project Icon" style="vertical-align: middle; margin-right: 0px;">
       </td>
       <td align="left" width = "70%">
-        **Objective**: To automate layout measurement in large-scale construction sites.
+        Objective: To automate layout measurement in large-scale construction sites.

 This portable lofting device replaces manual measurement by using laser projection and visual-depth sensing.
 By interpreting building schematics in real time, it can execute lofting tasks with high precision, reducing time spent on layout by up to 80%.
 It helps eliminate human error and enhances efficiency in the construction process.
         </td>